 All personnel should make every effort to exit the building at the same location as entry and if not practical to do so, immediately report back to entry location.
 The personnel may then be sent to rehab or staging as appropriate.

+Subsequent Arriving Personnel

-Later arriving personnel should check in with the Staging Officer or Command (if no Personnel Staging has been established) upon their arrival.
-The Staging Officer or Command may group the firefighters into work groups, each with an assigned crew leader.
-The Staging Officer should assemble each group and assign them a team number or name (usually their radio call number, or the last name of the team leader) for tracking purposes.
-The Staging Officer should then record team names and number of personnel on that team.
-The Staging Officer should note where each team is sent.
-The Staging Officer or PAO tracks and keeps count of ALL personnel working on the scene, in staging and including Command staff.
+Later arriving personnel should check in with the IC upon their arrival.
+The IC may group the firefighters into companies to support the operations.
+The IC should assemble each company and assign them using their apparatus number for tracking purposes.
+The IC should then record company names and number of personnel on that company.
+The IC should note where each team is sent.
+The IC keeps count of ALL personnel working on the scene, in staging and Command staff.

-The Accountability board should reflect the total number of personnel on the scene including the incident commander.
+The Accountability board system should reflect the total number of personnel on the scene including the incident commander.

 Assignments

+Division Assignment

-When a crew or group is assigned a task, the Company Officer or Team Leader is responsible for checking in with the Group or Division Officer for a task assignment.
-The Group or Division Officer should then make a record of the crew and number of personnel working in that respective Group or Division.
+When a company is assigned to a Division Officer, the Company Officer or firefighter in charge of the company is responsible for checking in with the Division Officer for specific task assignment.
+A Division Officer shall track the number of companies/teams working within their divisions.
+Each company officer is responsible for tracking their teams/companies within the division and reporting to the division officer PAR reports.

+Group Assignment

+If a company is assigned as a functional group, the Group Supervisor will report to the IC.
+The Group Supervisor should make a record of the companies and number of personnel working in that respective Group.
+Multiple companies may be assigned to a functional group and the Group Supervisor is responsible for tracking all companies within their group.

-When a crew/team completes their assigned task, the Officer or team leader reports back to the Group or Division Officer for the next assignment.
-When a crew/team leaves a Group or Division, the Group or Division Officer makes record that the crew is no longer in his/her Group or Division.
+When a Company or Group completes their assigned task, the Officer reports back to the Division Officer or IC for the next assignment.
+When a Company a company leaves a division, the Division Officer makes record that the Company is no longer in their Division.
+When a Group completes their assignment, they may be reassigned by the IC.

-Accountability Board Operations:
+Accountability System Operations:

-The accountability board should be operated by the incident commander on smaller alarms or by the Personnel Accountability Officer on larger incidents.
+The accountability system should be operated by the incident commander on smaller alarms or by the Personnel Accountability Officer on larger incidents.

-Each team or group will be recorded on the accountability board with the number of its personnel.
+Each company will be recorded on the accountability system with the number of its personnel.

-Upon task assignments the assigned group will have their assignment recorded next to their group name and number of personnel.
-Other team assignments to the same group or task are to be recorded as well.
+Upon task assignments, the assigned company will have their assignment recorded next to their company designation, number of personnel and location.
+Other companies assignment to the same group or division are to be recorded as well.

-The Staging Officer or Personnel Accountability Officer should require periodic status updates.
-Groups or tasks are to be clearly identified on the board.
-Upon release, groups shall check in for a final accountability count before leaving.
+The IC should require periodic status updates.
+PAR Checks shall match the number of personnel on the system

+Groups or Divisions are to be clearly identified on the board.
+Upon release, companies and teams shall check in for a final accountability count before leaving.
 They will then be removed from the accountability board.

+Personnel Accountability Officer

+From time to time it will be necessary for the Incident Commander to appoint a separate Personnel Accountability Officer (PAO) to assist with the tracking of personnel on an emergency scene.
+The PAO shall work side by side with the IC to ensure the tracking of all personnel on an emergency scene.
+In the event

-PERSONNEL ACCOUNTABILITY Report (PAR):
+Personnel Accountability Report (PAR):

+When

 A roll call of individuals operating on the scene of an alarm may be called at any time due to the nature of the incident.

 Roll Calls should be initiated:

-Every 20 minutes – As advised by Jefferson County 911 Dispatch
+As advised by Jefferson County 911 Dispatch

 Any report of a Missing or Trapped Firefighter